-d.
+c.
 Digitalization Committee (Basically 4 times a year)

-• The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
-The Digitalization Committee met 4 times (including once in writing) in fiscal 2020.
+The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
+The Digitalization Committee met 4 times in fiscal 2021.

-e.
+d.
 Group Systems Committee (Basically 4 times a year)

-• The committee deliberates, coordinates, and manages such issues as IT strategy, system risk management, and the large-scale system development of the Group companies.
-The Group Systems Committee met 18 times (including 9 times in writing) in fiscal 2020.
+The committee deliberates, coordinates, and manages such issues as IT strategy, system risk management, and the large-scale system development of the Group companies.
+The Group Systems Committee met 13 times (including 7 times in writing) in fiscal 2021.

-f.
+e.
 Group International Business Committee (Basically 4 times a year)

-• The Committee confirms and discusses the vision for International Business strategy (International Business investment, etc.) that contributes to sustainable Group growth.
+The Committee confirms and discusses the vision for International Business strategy (International Business investment, etc.) that contributes to sustainable Group growth.
 It also shares common understanding of issues regarding the role of International Business in strengthening overall Group profitability and demonstrating synergies, and confirms and discusses the direction of measures for handling those issues and their progress.
-The Group International Business Committee met 3 times (including twice in writing) in fiscal 2020.
+The Group International Business Committee met 3 times (including twice in writing) in fiscal 2021.

-g.
+f.
 ERM Committee (Basically 4 times a year)